-DevOps Capabilities: A 6-point Principle that Drives Business Success
+DevOps Capabilities: A 6-point Principle that Propels Business Success

 Fast forward to today, everything from above seems like a bad dream that disappeared at the wake of the morning.

-With six core capabilities as the center of their functioning, Dev and Ops teams work to deliver the success stories of every company, the process serves!
+With six core capabilities at its centre, Dev and Ops teams work together to deliver the success that every company desires.

 Let’s take a look!